-They come out at night to find food, which in their case means blood.
-Bedbugs have a special ingredient in their saliva (spit) that keeps blood from clotting while they feed, typically at night in areas where people sleep.
-After their blood meal, bedbugs don't stay on a person for long.
+They come out at night to find food, feeding on human and animal blood.
+After their blood meal, bedbugs don't stay on a person or animal for long.
 Instead, they hide nearby, often in clothing or luggage, allowing them to spread when belongings move to another location.

 What Are the Signs of Bedbugs?

 A person does not usually feel the actual bedbug bite.
 Afterward, the bite will feel itchy.
 Bedbug bites look like little red bumps (similar to mosquito bites) and they can sometimes happen in a line on the body.
 The bites are mainly on areas of skin that are exposed while sleeping.